omerom88/star-wars-dictionary/README.md

 - For the memory to not overflow, I limited the data points in the graph to MAX_DATA_POINTS=200.
 If we want to increase this number, we should consider storing the old data somewhere.
   I suggest storing the data in the server and pulling only the data we want to see in real-time.
 - This implementation can work for 20 sensors - if we want to extend it to more sensors, we should consider using a different approach to render the sensor list and the data points in the graph by looking at a subset of sensors at a time.
+- I currently use a single message queue to store messages from the server.
+This could create a bottleneck if we receive a large volume of messages.
+To address this, we should explore alternative methods for storing messages, such as implementing a circular buffer or utilizing a different data structure that can handle the messages more effectively.
+Alternatively, an even better solution could be to store the data on the server and retrieve only the data we need to view in real time.

 ## Improvements
 - The graph can be improved by adding more features like zoom in, zoom out, and more.